unnatural-worlds/uwapi/sphinx/source/concepts/programState.rst

 When ticks are ticking, units are moving.
 When tick is the same, no units are moving, no one is shooting, etc.

-There is 20 ticks per second, by default.
+There are 20 ticks per second, by default.
 This is provided as a constant in the api.